onlyhavecans/squirrels.wtf/content/posts/2025-09-07-twis-intro.md

 ---
 date: "2025-09-07T19:24:14-07:00"
 title: "This Week in Squirrels: Intro"
-description: A weekly wrap up of my thoughts, experiances, and finds.
+description: Introducing my new series of weekly wrap-ups.
 tags:
   - news
   - twis